Werris Creek railway station: Monument and museum

-In 1989 a committee led by Chris Holley – a former porter, shunter, guard and controller, strongly supported by a band of fellow retired railmen such as veteran yard master Les Brown – vowed that Werris Creek would not die.
+In 1989, a committee led by Chris Holley – a former porter, shunter, guard and controller, strongly supported by a band of fellow retired railmen such as veteran yard master Les Brown – vowed that Werris Creek would not die.
 Their determination led to the acceptance of a plan envisaged by Dr Stuart Sharp, of the former NSW State Rail Authority Heritage Unit, involving creation of an Australian Railway Monument.
 The 3 m high stainless steel sculptures this comprises depict a fettler, shunter and firemen, a signalman, gatekeeper and flag lady.
 The sculptor is Dominique Sutton who also worked on Sydney Olympic Park.
 They look down on a specially landscaped amphitheatre beside the railway station.
 Memorial walls complement the amphitheatre and contain more than 2,400 names of all those railway people who had lost their lives either at work or from injuries received at work.

 While funding came principally from the NSW Government ($1.3m), some 40 townsfolk – mostly former railway men and women pledged themselves as volunteers to run the complex.
 It opened on 1 October 2005 as the Australian Railway Monument and the Rail Journeys Museum and since has averaged more than 10,000 visitors per annum.
 The museum contains a wide range of memorabilia depicting country railways' past and in the future aims to present a comprehensive account of Australia's railway history.
 An historic display depicts the history of Werris Creek as the first railway town in Australia from the age of steam through to the modern day diesel.

 Services

 Werris Creek is served by NSW TrainLink's daily Northern Tablelands Xplorer service.
-The service from Sydney divided at platform 1 before continuing to Armidale and Moree.
+The service from Sydney divides at platform 1 before continuing to Armidale and Moree.